EversongWoods/UnityOidcClient/README.md

 UnitySendMessage("SignInCanvas", "OnAuthReply", queryString);

 So it's expected that your sign-in scene has a GameObject called SignInCanvas that has a script attached with  function OnAuthReply, as demonstrated in the example scene in this repo.

-## iOS support

-* Derive an objective-c class from UnityAppController to handle auth redirects (see OAuthUnityAppController.mm).
-* Include a class for interacting with SFSafariViewController in Assets/Plugins/iOS (see SafariView.mm).
-* In Unity, select SafariView.mm in Project view, and in Inspector pane, under 'Rarely used services' select 'SafariServices'.

-## Android support

-* Import the Google Play Services Resolver for Unity package from https://github.com/googlesamples/unity-jar-resolver
-* Add an Android Unity plugin project to handle auth redirects (see AndroidUnityPlugin project).
-* You will need to copy classes.jar from your Unity install folder e.g. C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\Variations\mono\Release\Classes\classes.jar to AndroidUnityPlugin/app/libs.
-* This project contains an activity that handles auth redirects and some build scripts to export the project as a JAR file.
-* Create/modify Assets/Plugins/Android/AndroidManifest.xml to include the OAuthRedirectActivity, ensuring it has the redirect URL specified in the data element's schema attribute.

 ## Important: Unity Version Update